-Lakshadweep Islands At Risk of Losing Land Due to Rising Levels: Study
+Lakshadweep Islands At Risk of Losing Land Due to Rising Sea Levels: Study

 Lakshadweep’s New Land Reforms Threaten Its Fragile Ecosystems, Citizen Rights

-Moreover, effects of climate change such as rising ocean temperatures, changing ocean currents, and cyclones are causing greater disturbances in the Arabian Sea.
-These threaten the coral reefs, which protect the shoreline from waves and storms, further endangering the sustainability of the islands.
+Moreover, effects of climate change such as rising ocean temperatures, changing ocean currents, and cyclones are causing greater disturbances in the Arabian Sea, further pushing sea levels.
+These also threaten coral reefs, which protect the shoreline from waves and storms, further endangering the sustainability of the islands.

 Land erosion will also wreak havoc for the community.
 “The projected inundation can be problematic for the islanders as the residential areas are quite close to the present coastline,” study co-author Aysha Jennath, Research Scholar, Department of Architecture and Regional Planning, at Indian Institute of Technology Kharagpur, told Mongabay.